BenLangmead/bowtie/MANUAL.markdown

     +	gi|110640213|ref|NC_008253.1|	1093035	2:T>G,15:A>T

-Specifying [`-a`] instructs bowtie to report *all* valid alignments, subject to the alignment policy: `[-v] 2`.
+Specifying [`-a`] instructs bowtie to report *all* valid alignments, subject to the alignment policy: [`-v`] 2.
 In this case, bowtie finds 5 inexact hits in the E. coli genome; 1 hit (the 2nd one listed) has 1 mismatch, and the other 4 hits have 2 mismatches.
 Four are on the reverse reference strand and one is on the forward strand.
 Note